ShaileshRawat1403/docs/prompt-evaluator/README.md

 # Readme

-## Deviation Notice
-You'll notice that this README uses a descriptive heading and doesn't match the filename as required in `AGENTS.md`.

 ## Overview
 The Prompt Thinking Loop Evaluator analyzes prompts through four stages to help you refine your ideas.
 The Streamlit app provides immediate feedback.